What does the “Ideal” Doctoral Applicant Look Like?

 - Strong writing ability and grasp of English grammar (as evidenced by a clear, concise writing style in your statement of purpose and CV)

-- Research Experience (was an RA in 2 labs, at least 2 semesters in one of those labs; evidence of learning and practicing advanced skills (e.g., annotated bibliographies, designing and conducting your own empirical study with the help of others)
+- Research Experience (e.g., do a research assistantship in 2 research labs, at least 2 semesters in one of those labs; evidence of learning and practicing advanced skills such as annotated bibliographies, designing and conducting your own empirical study with the help of others)

-- Applied Helping Experience: experience using active listening skills to help others in a supervised setting (e.g., PSY 399 Internship with Dr. Hammer, volunteering at a domestic violence center or hospital, paraprofessional at a University Career Center, internship at a community mental health / human services agency, taking a counseling/helping skills class)
+- Applied Helping Experience: experience using active listening skills to help others in a supervised setting (e.g., volunteering at a domestic violence center or hospital, paraprofessional at a University Career Center, internship at a community mental health / human services agency, taking a counseling/helping skills class) (Example: PSY 399/499 Internship with Dr. Hammer)

 - 3 strong letters of recommendation: